j-helland/grn/README.md

 # GPU Resource Negotiator (GRN)

-GRN is a tool for evenly distributing N-many jobs across M-many GPUs on a single machine.
+GRN is a tool for dispatching N-many jobs onto M-many GPUs on a single machine, with support for multiple jobs on a single GPU.
 Its core assumption is that resource consumption for a job can only be determined at runtime.

 ## Main features